Calanthe/Calanthe.github.io/_posts/2017-09-26-lost-in-cyberspace-vr.markdown

 }
 ~~~

 As mentioned before, the code consists of the `0x` prefix, `type` and `color` values.
 The `type` is a hex value of randomly generated number from 1-4, multiplied by 4 and added to a specific `n` number, in this example - `0`.
-The rest of a division by 4 of such number will give `0`.
-During decoding, it will be a decisive information about the `type` of a given code.
+The rest of a division by 4 of such a number will give `0`.
+During decoding, it will decide about the `type` of a given code.
 The last part of the code is the value.
-It is a string combined with a hex values generated the same way as `type`, where the added `n` number is just the value given in the `colors` object - one per each sector.
+It is a string combined with a hex values generated the same way as `type`, where the added `n` number is just the value given in the `colors` object - one for each sector.

-After finding the code, hacker shares it with the navigator who enters it into the terminal.
-If entered codes are valid, the exact same maze should be shown in the terminal.
-Based on that the navigator may conclude where the hacker currently is and guide them to the target node.
+After finding the code, the hacker shares it with the navigator who enters it into the terminal.
+If the entered codes are valid, the exact same maze should be shown in the terminal.
+Based on that the navigator may deduce where the hacker currently is and guide them to the target node.

 ### Decoding unique shared codes

-When the navigator enters the code to the terminal, it is decoded, interpreted and shown on the map.
+When the navigator enters the code into the terminal, it is decoded, interpreted and shown on the map.
 The decoding method of colors is just the reverse of encoding:

 ~~~js
 function networkFromCodes(codes) {